Gibe/Umbraco.Community.AzureSSO/README-v14plus.md

 ![image](https://user-images.githubusercontent.com/1257752/235880241-4381fa6e-d72d-494e-bd3f-1ceaf8b4e71d.png)

 You can now use the guid format for the Group Id like: `"xxxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxx": "admin", "44a38651-xxxx-4c92-b1b6-51cf26ff9bab": "editor"`

+## Profile Photo

+Setting `SetProfileImageOnLogin` to `true` requests the `User.Read` Microsoft Graph scope and, on every login, fetches the user's photo from `https://graph.microsoft.com/v1.0/me/photo/$value` and sets it as their Umbraco avatar.
+This is opt-in and off by default, since it adds an extra Graph API call to every login and requests an additional scope.
+If the user has no photo set in Entra ID, or the Graph call fails for any reason, the login proceeds as normal and the failure is logged as a warning.

 # Advanced usage